-GitHub · Cloudflare for Teams documentation
+GitHub

 The Register a new OAuth application window displays.

 Enter an Application name.
-You users willsee this name on the login page.
+Your users will see this name on the login page.

 Enter your team domain in the Homepage URL field.